davidrgreen/dfpeep/README.md

 - Fetches for a slot occurred less than 10 seconds apart.
 - Refreshed ad slot(s) when the page was not in focus.
 - A creative is wider than the viewport when rendered.

-### Errors
-- Enabled single request mode after enabling services.
+- Page-wide key-value targeting set after enabling services.
-- Set key-value targeting values as comma dilineated strings instead of arrays of strings.
-- Enabled collapseEmptyDivs too late.

 ## How to Install
 1. Download the zip file from https://github.com/davidrgreen/dfpeep/archive/master.zip and unzip it or git clone this locally: git clone https://github.com/davidrgreen/dfpeep.git